arac-codespace/strat-map/README.md

-One of the - what I consider to be - major limitations of this application is the inability to generate a "generalized" stratigraphic column.
+One of the - what I consider to be - major limitations of this application is the inability to generate a "generalized" stratigraphic column".
-This application is basically a fancy stack-bar graph, so by its nature the application "assumes" that the user is providing it measurements that run along a single line in space.
+This application is basically a fancy stack-bar graph, so by its nature the application "assumes" that the user is providing it measurements that run along a single point in space.
 It doesn't concern itself with what features (facies, structures, dip angles, etc...) are next to it.
 It's therefore not possible to represent, for instance, a "rough" sketch of a formation's structure using only a single column.
 Or at least not without extensive modifications to the